paul-wolf/djaq/docs/query_usage.rst

    Book.price > 50 AND Publisher.name ILIKE 'A%'

-The expressions are fully parsed so they are not subject to SQL injection.

 Our example model also has an owner model called “Consortium” that is the owner of the publisher: